What is an options contract and how does it work?

 What are options contracts used for?

 You can use an options contract to turn a profit and/or hedge the values of an investment you already own.
-However, because options contracts can be risky, it’s recommended that you use this type of contract for future real estate or stock values you can confidently predict.
+However, because options contracts can be risky, use this type of contract for future real estate or stock values you can confidently predict.
+Learn how to write a detailed contract by understanding the different types and what they are used for.

-Futures contracts and options contracts are similar: They both let you set prices in the present for things that can be bought and sold in the future.
+Futures contracts and options contracts are similar because they both let you set prices in the present for things that can be bought and sold in the future.
 Both are used in hopes of turning a profit.

 Their single biggest difference is that an options contract lets you buy or sell shares before the contract’s expiration date.
 A futures contract means you have to buy or sell on the expiration date.

-Discover how to write a detailed contract — and explore everything you can do with Adobe Acrobat Pro with e-sign today.
+Discover how to manage contracts and sign them along with other documents for your investments and explore everything you can do with Adobe Acrobat for business today.